gpdoud/Bootcamp/murach/sql-server-notes.md

 ## Chapter 1

 This is an overview of all the topics that will be covered in more detail.
-Instructors should NOT spend too much time or covering any topic to deeply.
+Instructors should NOT spend too much time or covering any topic tset IDENTITY_INSERT TermsCopy on;

+insert into TermsCopy (TermsId, TermsDescription, TermsDueDays)
+    select TermsId, TermsDescription, TermsDueDays from Terms;

+set IDENTITY_INSERT TermsCopy off;o deeply.

 ## Chapter 2 - SSMS